vik-s/quartz/content/literature/B-Burkeman-2021.md

 	- He says if we realized how insignificant we are, we would not even be motivated to propagate our genes.
 Another absurd claim.
 - What does make sense is to not hold ourselves to a unrealisitic standard of what can be considered a significnat life well spent.

+### 14: The Human Disease

+Burkeman poses five questions that we can answer for ourselves to assess the reality of our finite-time situation:

+1. *“Where in your life or your work are you currently pursuing comfort, when what’s called for is a little discomfort?”*  -- you want to make sure you're making choices that result in personal growth.
+2. *“Are you holding yourself to, and judging yourself by, standards of productivity or performance that are impossible to meet?”* -- be realisitic in what you can do.
+3. *“In what ways have you yet to accept the fact that you are who you are, not the person you think you ought to be?”* -- don't prove yourself to anyone, or meet expectations set by others, instead accept who you are and what you can achieve.
+4. *“In which areas of life are you still holding back until you feel like you know what you’re doing?”* -- you may never reach mastery on a skill you're working on, so get started with what you have right now and do what you will with it.
+5. *“How would you spend your days differently if you didn’t care so much about seeing your actions reach fruition?”* -- avoid being driven by results to achieve satisfaction; the journey is just as important.

 ### Quotes

 >“We labour at our daily work more ardently and thoughtlessly than is necessary to sustain our life,” wrote Nietzsche, “because to us it is even more necessary not to have leisure to stop and think.
 Haste is universal because everyone is in flight from himself.”